gear-foundation/academy/docs/18-auction-coding/coding.md

             // If it's not the first bid,
             // we have to return the tokens to the previous bidder
             // since the tokens are on the auction contract
-            //The transaction can fail only due to a lack of gas
+            // The transaction can fail only due to a lack of gas
-            //It's necessary to rerun the transaction
+            // It's necessary to rerun the transaction if !self.current_bidder.is_zero()
-            if !self.current_bidder.is_zero()
                 && transfer_tokens(
                     transaction_id + 1,